MeridianResearch/Obfuscation_Generalization/README.md

+# Todo
+* Debug the completion reward function

+* Determine that the full completion string is being passed correctly to the reward functions
+* Determine if the reward functions (besides the correct answer) is being passed the full completion and assigning the correct rewards

 # Obfuscation Generalization Training

 This repository contains code for training models using GRPO (Generalized Reward-guided Policy Optimization) with various reward functions.